Skip to Content

 Essentially, after cutting over the top, 1 could simply receive the ball as a handoff from 5 and dribble towards the basket to score.

-1 may also throw kick passes to the other teammates near perimeter areas depending on defensive actions.
+1 may also throw a kick pass to any of the other teammates near perimeter areas depending on defensive actions.